pri-k/docs-mysql/index.html.md

 If no services instances of the old plan are still in use, the plan will disappear from commands such as `cf marketplace`.

-**Note**: If you accidentally click the trash can, do not click the Save button.
-Simply return to the Installation Dashboard and any accidental changes will be discarded.
-If you do happen to hit save, do not click the '**Apply Changes**' button on the Installation Dashboard.
-Instead, use the '**Revert**' button to discard any accidental changes.
+**Note**: If you accidentally click the trash can, do not click **Save**.
+Instead, return to the Installation Dashboard and any accidental changes will be discarded.
+If you do happen to hit save, do not click **Apply Changes** on the Installation Dashboard.
+Instead, click **Revert** to discard any accidental changes.

 ---